leoggehrer/MusicStorePartA/README.md

 			return new Controllers.Persistence.GenreController(controller);
 		}

+        /// <summary>
+        /// This method creates a controller object for the artist entity type.
+        /// </summary>
+        /// <returns>The controller's interface.</returns>
 		public static IControllerAccess<Contracts.Persistence.IArtist> CreateArtistController()
 		{
 			return new Controllers.Persistence.ArtistController(CreateContext());
 		}
+        /// <summary>
+        /// This method creates a controller object for the artist entity type.
+The DataContext object is used
+        /// from the parameter object.
+        /// </summary>
+        /// <param name="sharedController">The controller object from which the DataContext is to be shared.</param>
+        /// <returns>The controller's interface.</returns>
 		public static IControllerAccess<Contracts.Persistence.IArtist> CreateArtistController(object sharedController)
 		{
 			if (sharedController == null)